WHAT IS

 Remove objects from the surface being cleaned and wipe thoroughly.

 If using microfiber cloths, have a separate cloth for each room/area.
 They come in different colors so this might help with designating a color to each area.
-Have a plastic container to put the dirty cloths in and launder as soon as possible.
+Have a plastic container

 Priority cleaning and sanitizing locations